LEOPARD GECKO CARE SHEET

 SIZE: Depending on your gecko’s morph, size varies.
 The average size of an adult ranges from 7-9 inches (17-23 cm).
 Males tend to be larger than females.

-GECKO TAILS: Leopard Geckos can in fact lose their tails and they have the ability to grow back but sometimes cannot if they are in poor conditions.
-You very very much do NOT want your gecko to drop its tail.
-They do this when they believe prey is about to eat them.
+GECKO TAILS: Leopard Geckos can in fact lose their tails and they have the ability to grow back.
+However certain conditions like poor husbandry may lead the tail to grow incorrectly or smaller.
+You do NOT want your gecko to drop its tail.
+The ability to disconnect their tail is used when they believe prey is about to consume them.
 The tail drops in hopes that the animal trying to eat them will go for the detached twitching tail and not them.
 If your gecko drops their tail, they are in unfit, stressful conditions that needs immediate change.

-After the tail has dropped, the gecko may get an infection.
-You must go to an exotic vet to ensure the wound is clean.
+After the tail has dropped, the open site is prone to infection.
+I recommend visiting an exotic vet to ensure the wound is clean.
 Most tails grow back deformed and your gecko may have a lack of movement in the tail.

 What does a healthy tail look like?
 Chunky!
 Fat tails mean a healthy gecko!
 You may notice that most pet store geckos have thin tails.
 Bad genetics, poor enclosures, and diets lead to thin tails.
 While your gecko’s tail may not be as huge as others, because it can be genetic, you still want the gecko to be “large” for the body type!